-b.
+- b.
 The CSU assigns extra points for up to eight semesters of approved honors level and Advanced Placement (AP) courses taken in the last three years of high school: A=5 points, B=4 points, C=3 points.
 No more than two approved honors level courses taken in the tenth grade may be given extra points.
 A grade of D in an honors, IB, or Advanced Placement course does not earn extra points.
 Extra points are also awarded for college courses used to meet CSU "a-g" requirements.
 No more than eight (8) extra points may be awarded to any one applicant.
 If you apply for admission before you graduate from high school, you should compute your GPA using grades earned in courses completed after the 9th grade.
-Do not include grades you expect to earn in courses during the remainder of 12th grade.
+Do not include grades you expect to earn in courses during the remainder of 12th grade. - 4.
+You may be required to meet higher admission requirements for impacted programs.
 For additional information, please refer to the CSU website: www.calstate.edu